-Mr. Olson's and Mr. Beebe's dollar amount under the Deferred Compensation Plan (1981) represents the additional vesting earned in Fiscal 2011.
-As of August 27, 2011, Mr. Martin had not qualified for early retirement under the Deferred Compensation Plan (1981), therefore the dollar amount under this plan represents a 6% earnings as is described in the Plan document.
-As of August 27, 2011, the change under the Supplemental Executive Retirement Plan (SERP) represents additional vesting earned in Fiscal 2011.
-The change under the Executive Share Option Program represents the change in the market price of the financial instruments from August 28, 2010 to August 27, 2011 in each of such Named Executive Officer's account.
-The amount under "Aggregate Earnings in Last FY" for the Executive Deferred Compensation Plan represents the change in the market price of the underlying investments from August 28, 2010 to August 27, 2011.
+(2) Mr. Olson's and Mr. Beebe's amount under the Deferred Compensation Plan (1981) represents the additional vesting earned in Fiscal 2012.
+As of August 25, 2012, the change under the Supplemental Executive Retirement Plan (SERP) represents additional vesting earned in Fiscal 2012.
+The change under the Executive Share Option Program represents the change in the market price of the financial instruments from August 27, 2011 to August 25, 2012 in each of such NEO's account.
+The amount under "Aggregate Earnings in Last FY" for the Executive Deferred Compensation Plan represents the change in the market price of the underlying investments from August 27, 2011 to August 25, 2012.

-stated in the Participation Agreement plus a 5% increase each full year of continuous service performed by the Participant for the Company after age 65.
-The dollar amount under the Executive Share Option Program represents the market price of the financial instruments as of August 27, 2011 in each of such Named Executive Officer's account.
-The dollar amount under the Executive Deferred Compensation Plan represents the market price of the financial instruments as of August 27, 2011 in Mr. Beebe's and Ms. Nielsen's account
+(3) The dollar amount under the Deferred Compensation Plan (1981) for Mr. Olson and Mr. Beebe represents the total 15 year payouts less payments made in Fiscal 2012 based on the respective Early Retirement Benefit.
+This plan was frozen as of 2001.
+Mr. O'Leary's dollar amount under SERP represents his benefit amounts adjusted for his current age (not age 65 yet) based on the early retirement formula in the plan.
+The dollar amount under the Executive Share Option Program represents the market price of the financial instruments as of August 25, 2012 in each of such NEO's account.
+The dollar amount under the Executive Deferred Compensation Plan represents the market price of the financial instruments as of August 25, 2012 in Ms. Nielsen's and Mr. Gossett's accounts.